cytoscape/cytoscape.js/documentation/md/core/init.md

 });
 ```

-**ready** : A callback function that is called when Cytoscape.js is ready to be interacted with.
+**`ready`** : A callback function that is called when Cytoscape.js is ready to be interacted with.
 You can not call functions on the `cy` object before this function executes.

-**initrender** : A callback function that is called when Cytoscape.js has rendered its first frame.
+**`initrender`** : A callback function that is called when Cytoscape.js has rendered its first frame.
 This is useful for grabbing screenshots etc after initialision, but in general you should use `ready` instead.

-**showOverlay** : A boolean, indacating whether you'd like to see the "cytoscape.js" overlay in the bottom right of the viewport (default `true`).
+**`showOverlay`** : A boolean, indicating whether you'd like to see the "cytoscape.js" overlay in the bottom right of the viewport (default `true`).

-**elements** : An array of elements specified as plain objects.
+**`elements`** : An array of elements specified as plain objects.

 For example: